June 2022 COVID blog

 The workers presented a list of 35 demands which have been accumulating over several years and include payment of delayed wages and overtime, as well as a series of demands concerning access to food vendors to address hunger and exhaustion experienced by workers during their shifts.
 The factory has, today, agreed to some of the workers’ demands and as a result workers have agreed to return to work, but other demands, including those regarding wages, remain unresolved.

 Global: Media report on whether garment workers really have freedom of association.
-According to the data, Private regulation of labor practices in global supply chains is—on the whole—not working.
+According to the data, Private regulation of labour practices in global supply chains is—on the whole—not working.

 Data from unions and case study evidence suggest that workers in fashion's supply chains are rarely represented by unions, and are generally not covered by collective bargaining agreements.
 On the other hand, data from social auditing shows that the number of violations of the right to freedom of association is generally very low, suggesting that these rights are rarely violated.
 What might explain this disconnect?